jaamestaay/M2R-Group-29/README.md

 Jiankuan Liu:

-- Example of a Neural Network: Continuous dynamics of financial time series data, such as stock prices and market indices.
+- Example of a neural network: Continuous dynamics of financial time series data, such as stock prices and market indices.
 This is an application of Recurrunt Neural Network.
 Neural ODEs naturally capture the continuous evolution of market data by embedding neural network architectures within the differential equation solving process.
 The details would be studied by Tianshi.
-- Neural Network Implementation in Julia
+- Implementation in Julia.